takahiro-doba-research/maeda-lab-postdoc/README.md

-# Pd-Catalyzed C–H Functionalization: Computation, Experiment, and Machine Learning
+# maeda-lab-postdoc

+## Description

+This repository contains codes and data for the paper:
+Doba, T.\*; Harabuchi, Y.; Nagata, Y.; Maeda, S.\* Construction of an Interpretable Regression Model for Yield Prediction and Mechanistic Elucidation Enabled by Automated Reaction Path Exploration. **2026**

-This repository contains the full data pipeline for a study on Pd-catalyzed C–H functionalization, from quantum chemical calculations and experimental screening to machine learning–based yield prediction.
+The repository covers the full data pipeline for Pd-catalyzed C–H functionalization, from quantum chemical calculations and experimental screening to machine learning–based yield prediction.
+The code has been modified from its initial version, while maintaining the core functionality.
+It has only been tested in the computer environment listed below and may require minor adjustments to run on other systems.

+## Author

+Takahiro Doba (Kyoto University)

+## Acknowledgments

+This study was supported by JST-ERATO (grant number JPMJER1903) to S.M., JSPS KAKENHI (grant number 22KJ0043) to T.D., and JSPS KAKENHI (grant number 23B203) to Y.N. and Y.H.

+---

 ## Repository Structure